Hand Rejuvenation

 How long does hand rejuvenation last?

-The length of time hand rejuvenation lasts is dependent on what treatment is used.
+The length of time hand rejuvenation lasts depends on what treatment is used.
 The Fraxel and IPL are used to reverse environmental damage to your hands and can have long-lasting results.
 However, proper sun avoidance and sunscreen application are crucial to prevent new sun damage from occurring.
 Furthermore, some laser treatments increase the photosensitivity of the treated areas and make the skin more prone to sun damage and sunburn.
-Therefore, to maintain and prolong the results of any hand rejuvenation treatment, we recommend that patients incorporate a lightweight sunscreen of SPF 30 or higher into their daily skincare routine.
+Therefore, we recommend that patients incorporate a lightweight SPF 30 or higher sunscreen into their daily skincare routine to maintain and prolong any hand rejuvenation treatment results.
 With no new sun exposure, combined with laser skin resurfacing, chemical peels, or doctor-recommended topical treatments, the dark spots and sun damage on the back of the hands will be reversed.

 How can I get rid of large veins on my hands?

 One of the most noticeable signs of aging in the hands is broken blood vessels and prominent veins.
-Though prominent veins are not necessarily something that can be “cured,” many of the undesirable effects of prominent veins can be reversed and reduced via non-invasive hand rejuvenation treatments.
-Prominent veins can often lead to the appearance of redness and discoloration on the skin, which can be treated via skin resurfacing lasers.
-Additionally, the appearance of veins can be treated via sclerotherapy, which can shrink blood vessels and greatly reduce the spider veins.
+Though prominent veins cannot necessarily be “cured,” many undesirable effects can be reversed and reduced via non-invasive hand rejuvenation treatments.
+Prominent veins can often lead to redness and discoloration on the skin, which can be treated via skin resurfacing lasers.
+Additionally, the appearance of veins can be treated via sclerotherapy, which can shrink blood vessels and significantly reduce the spider veins.
 Dermal filler injections are also a popular hand rejuvenation option.
 By injecting hyaluronic acid fillers like Restylane and Juvederm, the skin’s volume and plumpness are restored, and prominent veins in your hands become much less noticeable.
-Dermal fillers will not only replenish lost volume, but they will also increase collagen production and restore a more youthful appearance.
-Additionally, any redness, broken capillaries, and broken broken blood vessels can be treated with IPL and the VBeam laser.
+Dermal fillers will replenish lost volume, increase collagen production, and restore a youthful appearance.
+Additionally, any redness, broken capillaries, and broken blood vessels can be treated with IPL and the VBeam laser.

 How much does hand rejuvenation cost?

-The cost of hand rejuvenation is dependent on the treatment option, the geographic location, and the experience of the doctor.
-Laser treatment can vary in price from $1,000 to $2,000 depending on the type of laser needed.
-Dermal fillers vary in price based on both the amount of filler needed and the type of filler needed to restore the lost volume.
-These prices can range greatly depending on which state and city you are in and whether you are going to a board-certified cosmetic dermatologist or a MedSpa.
-MedSpas typically charge lower prices compared to dermatology offices, but they do not have the experience and expertise that a board-certified dermatologist like Dr. Michele Green has.
-Studies have shown that the risk of developing unwanted side effects are greatly reduced when cosmetic dermatological procedures are performed by a board-certified dermatologist.
+Hand rejuvenation costs depend on the treatment option, geographic location, and doctor’s experience.
+Laser treatment can vary in price from $1,000 to $2,000, depending on the type of laser needed.
+Dermal fillers differ in price based on the amount of filler needed and the kind required to restore the lost volume.
+These prices vary greatly depending on your state and city and whether you are going to a board-certified cosmetic dermatologist or a MedSpa.
+A MedSpa typically charges lower prices than dermatology offices, but they do not have the experience and expertise that a board-certified dermatologist like Dr. Michele Green has.
+Studies have shown that the risk of developing unwanted side effects is significantly reduced when a board-certified dermatologist performs cosmetic dermatological procedures.
 Dr. Green has over 25 years of experience in cosmetic dermatology and is an expert injector and skincare specialist.
-She will help create a customized hand rejuvenation plan that will yield optimal, long-lasting results while minimizing any unwanted side effects.
+She will help create a customized hand rejuvenation plan that will yield optimal, long-lasting results while minimizing unwanted side effects.

 Skincare for hand rejuvenation

-When it comes to hand rejuvenation, there are a variety of skincare options that can help revitalize the hands.
-Retinoids and retinol-based creams and serums can help to rejuvenate the skin by promoting cell turnover, stimulating collagen production, and decreasing unwanted pigmentation to create a rejuvenated, more youthful appearance.
+Regarding hand rejuvenation, various skincare options can help revitalize the hands.
+Retinoids and retinol-based creams and serums can help rejuvenate the skin by promoting cell turnover, stimulating collagen production, and decreasing unwanted pigmentation to create a more youthful appearance.
 If patients are concerned with brown spots, sun damage, or discoloration on the back of their hands, they may benefit from hydroquinone.
 Prescription lightening creams generally contain a 4% concentration of hydroquinone for optimal skin lightening.

-When it comes to anti-aging solutions for the skin, vitamin C serum is great for nourishing the skin and preventing free radical damage and oxidative stress that contributes to aging.
-Vitamin C is a powerful antioxidant that works to stimulate collagen production and increase skin cell turnover.
+Regarding anti-aging solutions for the skin, vitamin C serum is excellent for nourishing the skin and preventing free radical damage and oxidative stress that contributes to aging.
+Vitamin C is a powerful antioxidant that stimulates collagen production and increases skin cell turnover.
 This works to reduce the appearance of wrinkles, dark spots, and acne while slowing down early skin aging and preventing sun damage.
 Dr. Green’s MGSKINLABS offers her popular Vita-C serum to help her patients rejuvenate skin on the face, hands, neck, and chest.

-For patients who are seeking to prevent further signs of aging, the most effective approach is through the use of a daily non-comedogenic moisturizer, as well as a daily broad-spectrum sunscreen with an SPF of 50 or higher.
-For optimal sun protection, sunscreen should be reapplied every two hours or after going swimming or hand washing.
-MGSKINLABS offers a variety of helpful moisturizers and moisturizing sunscreens, including Absolute Recovery Anti-Wrinkle Cream for ultimate hydration and skin rejuvenation, and Broad Spectrum SPF 50+ Sunscreen, an extremely popular sunscreen due to its non-greasy formulation and quick absorption.
+The most effective approach for patients seeking to prevent further signs of aging is using a daily non-comedogenic moisturizer and a broad-spectrum sunscreen with an SPF of 50 or higher.
+Sunscreen should be reapplied every two hours or after swimming or hand washing for optimal sun protection.
+MGSKINLABS offers a variety of helpful moisturizers and moisturizing sunscreens, including Absolute Recovery Anti-Wrinkle Cream for ultimate hydration and skin rejuvenation and Broad Spectrum SPF 50+ Sunscreen, a top-rated sunscreen due to its non-greasy formulation and quick absorption.

 City Beauty’s Restoring Hand Treatment has the skincare world buzzing for its claim to rejuvenate and firm the hands.
 Notable ingredients in this hand cream include prickly pear stem extract for antioxidant properties and hydration, green and brown microalgae for locking in hydration, and licorice root and marine extract blend for diminishing pigmentation.
-This product also contains hyaluronic acid, a humectant that aids in hydration and plumping effect, as well as shea butter for skin nourishment and allantoin for a soothing effect.
-There are positive reviews for this product online, and City Beauty even shares a small user group study in which 96% observed improvement in hydration, 92% observed improvement in elasticity, and 88% observed improvement in crepiness after 12 weeks of use (disclaimer: the study was conducted by City Beauty).
+This product also contains hyaluronic acid, a humectant that aids in hydration and plumping effect, shea butter for skin nourishment, and allantoin for a soothing effect.
+There are positive reviews for this product online, and City Beauty even shares a small user group study in which 96% observed improvement in hydration, 92% marked improvement in elasticity, and 88% observed improvement in crepiness after 12 weeks of use (disclaimer: the study was conducted by City Beauty).
 Whether these natural ingredients work for hand rejuvenation requires further research, but it does contain hydrating ingredients that can soften and plump the skin.
-In general, topical creams will not have comparable rejuvenating effects to hand filler injections or cosmetic laser treatments.
+Topical creams will generally not have comparable rejuvenating effects to hand filler injections or cosmetic laser treatments.

 How do I prepare for my hand rejuvenation treatment?

-During your initial consultation, Dr. Green will discuss the best hand rejuvenation options with you.
+Dr. Green will discuss the best hand rejuvenation options during your initial consultation.
 If you are scheduled for laser treatments, strict sun avoidance is necessary.
 Laser treatments such as Fraxel and IPL cannot be performed on tanned skin.
-If dermal filler procedures are scheduled, it is advised to refrain from aspirin, Motrin, Advil, Motrin, St. John’s Wort, oral Vitamin E, multivitamins, herbal supplements, and any blood thinners for at least 10 days before your procedure to avoid bruising.
+If dermal filler procedures are scheduled, it is advised to refrain from aspirin, Motrin, Advil, Motrin, St. John’s Wort, oral Vitamin E, multivitamins, herbal supplements, and any blood thinners for at least ten days before your procedure to avoid bruising.

 How do I get started with hand rejuvenation today?